First Step Act: Compassionate release during the COVID-19 pandemic

-In addition to differing on the merits of compassionate release petitions during the COVID-19 pandemic, federal courts are split as of May 2020 on the question of whether the administrative requirements of 18 U.S.C. § 3582(c)(1)(A)—which stipulate that an inmate may only move for compassionate release (1) "after the defendant has fully exhausted all administrative rights to appeal a failure of the Bureau of Prisons to bring a motion on the defendant’s behalf" or (2) "the lapse of 30 days from the receipt of such a request by the warden of the defendant’s facility"—are waivable.
+In addition to differing on the merits of compassionate release petitions during the COVID-19 pandemic, federal courts are split as of May 2020 on the question of whether the administrative requirements of 18 U.S.C. § 3582(c)(1)(A)—which stipulate that an inmate may only move for compassionate release (1) "after the defendant has fully exhausted all administrative rights to appeal a failure of the Bureau of Prisons to bring a motion on the defendant's behalf" or (2) "the lapse of 30 days from the receipt of such a request by the warden of the defendant's facility"—are waivable.
 District Courts in the Second and Sixth Circuits (among others) have found the administrative requirements may be waived, such that the prisoner need not exhaust all appeal rights or wait 30 days after requesting that the warden petition a federal court for sentence review in order to directly seek relief.
 For example, in United States v.
 Scparta, S.D.N.Y.
 District Judge Nathan found that a 55-year-old petitioner ailing from high blood pressure, high cholesterol, sleep apnea, and hypertension was entitled to compassionate release even though he failed to exhaust the administrative requirements at 18 U.S.C. § 3582(c)(1)(A).
 However, the Court of Appeals for the Third Circuit in United States v.
 Raia and district courts around the country (such as S.D.N.Y in United States v.
 Roberts, N.D.
 Cal in United States v.
 Reid, E.D.
 Mich in United States v.
 Alam and E.D.
 Ky in United States v.
 Hofmeister) have held that the administrative exhaustion requirements are not subject to equitable waiver even during the COVID-19 pandemic, and must be complied with before federal courts can review the substance of the petitions.

 Subsequent legislation

-On March 7, 2019, Senator Cory Booker introduced the Next Step Act.
-As of October 2021, it has not been subject to a vote in committee or on the Senate floor.
+On March 7, 2019, Senator Cory Booker introduced the Next Step Act to build off the First Step Act.
 At a celebration designating April 2019 First Step Act Month, President Trump announced that the next criminal justice priority for his administration would be a Second Step Act focusing on easing employment barriers for formerly incarcerated people.
-As of 2021, no such legislation has been proposed through Congress.
+The legislation would include an $88 million funding request for prisoner reentry programs.